 The Caymanian Community Party

-The Caymanian Community Party may field additional candidates as they set out to win enough seats to form a government.
-The TCCP is yet to release its manifesto however in a press release announcing the launch of the party, they said that the party is founded on the principle of “Caymanians and community, first” and a commitment to “sound decision-making, stability and fairness”.
-They outline 14 themes that will likely be developed further but which include quality of life, immigration, the economy, education, and the environment amongst others.
+The TCCP has not released a manifesto however in a press release announcing the launch of the party, they said that the party is founded on the principle of “Caymanians and community, first” and a commitment to “sound decision-making, stability and fairness”.
+The party say that their platform will be built on 14 themes including quality of life, immigration, the economy, education, and the environment.

 Cayman Islands National Party

-Another newly registered party this year, the Cayman Islands National Party (abbreviated to the National Party or CINP), has been established by Layman Dan Scott, a former partner at EY and former Chair of the Education Council, who is running for Parliament in the district of Cayman Brac.
-Other candidates who are running for office for the National Party are Bud Johnson, Carmen McField, Craig Merren, Dawn Thomas, Gary "Peanut" Rutty, Gueva Richards, Haymond Rankin, Julie Hunter, Jordan Rivers, Michael Myles, Nickolas DaCosta and Dawn Thomas.
-None of the candidates running have been elected to the Cayman Islands Parliament previously.
+Another newly registered party this year, the Cayman Islands National Party (abbreviated to the National Party or CINP), has been established by Dan Scott, a former partner at EY and former Chair of the Education Council, who is running for Parliament in the district of Cayman Brac East.
+In total the National Party is fielding 12 candidates and hopes to win enough seats to give them a fighting chance of forming the next government, perhaps in coalition with independent parties or even the Caymanian Community Party.

-The Party is yet to release a manifesto however, speaking to the Cayman Compass in January 2025, Mr Scott says that his party “is founded on principles of transparency, accountability, and community-focused leadership” and that their “mission is to foster a thriving nation for all Caymanians to achieve their full potential for a higher quality of life in a secure, sustainable, and united Cayman Islands where innovation leads, and business and job opportunities abound for all Caymanians.”
+The Party has not released a manifesto however, speaking to the Cayman Compass in January 2025, Mr Scott says that his party “is founded on principles of transparency, accountability, and community-focused leadership” and that their “mission is to foster a thriving nation for all Caymanians to achieve their full potential for a higher quality of life in a secure, sustainable, and united Cayman Islands where innovation leads, and business and job opportunities abound for all Caymanians.”
 Following their official launch, the Party laid out a number of policy priorities including improving resources for teachers and upgrading school facilities, reducing the cost of housing and strengthening the borders.
 You can read more about their policy priorities and outcomes on their website.

 The Progressives (People’s Progressive Movement)

-The Progressives have not yet released a manifesto, however, in his New Year message, Joey Hew said that if elected, the PPM would implement a programme for government based on reversing the decline in living standards, making housing and healthcare more affordable, controlling immigration, reducing crime, protecting the national environment and pursuing an economic strategy that would lead to opportunities for Caymanians.
+The Progressives have not released a manifesto, however, in his New Year message, Joey Hew said that if elected, the PPM would implement a programme for government based on reversing the decline in living standards, making housing and healthcare more affordable, controlling immigration, reducing crime, protecting the national environment and pursuing an economic strategy that would lead to opportunities for Caymanians.

 Independent Candidates

-You can meet all the candidates standing as independents by selecting Independent on our 'Meet the Candidates' page.
+There are 24 independent candidates standing in this year's election, many of whom are seasoned campaigners and will be confident of victory this time around.
+You can meet all the candidates standing as independents by selecting Independent on our Meet the Candidates page.